 Problem Set #1 – Solution

 Create a new local dataset for the mudslide files contained in <local path>/Data/Satellite/fy2e_ir_zhouqu.
-Load the five most recent FY2E 10.8 µm IR Temperature images from the Zhou Qu mudslide event and change the enhancement to System -> Inverse Grayscale.
-Change the range to enhance the colder clouds, create a color enhancement that has values from 190 to 273 interpolated between blue and green, and values greater than 273 interpolated to yellow, add a color bar to the image display window, and save the loop as an animated gif.
+Load the five most recent FY2E 10.8 µm IR Temperature images from the Zhou Qu mudslide event.
+Change the range to enhance the colder clouds.
+Create a color enhancement that has values from 180 to 273 interpolated between blue and green, and values greater than 273 interpolated to yellow.
+Add a color bar to the image display window and save the loop as an animated gif.

 Create a local dataset for the mudslide event data and display the 10.8µm temperature data at full resolution.